NodyHub/blog/content/posts/container-breakouts-part3.md

 - [CVE-2019-5736: Escape from Docker and Kubernetes containers to root on host](https://blog.dragonsector.pl/2019/02/cve-2019-5736-escape-from-docker-and.html)
 - [Docker Patched the Most Severe Copy Vulnerability to Date With CVE-2019-14271](https://unit42.paloaltonetworks.com/docker-patched-the-most-severe-copy-vulnerability-to-date-with-cve-2019-14271/)

 At the end of writing, I realized that [Jesse Hertz](mailto:jesse.hertz@nccgroup.trust) from [NCC Group](https://www.nccgroup.com/) has released [Abusing Privileged and Unprivileged Linux Containers]( https://www.nccgroup.com/globalassets/our-research/us/whitepapers/2016/june/container_whitepaper.pdf) which is an even more comprehensive collection to breakout of a container.
-A collection of tools that test for container breakouts have been collected by Clint Gibler ([@clintgibler](https://twitter.com/clintgibler)) in [Container Security – A collection of container security resources and tools, organized by category](https://tldrsec.com/blog/container-security/).
+A collection of tools that test for container breakouts have been collected by [Clint Gibler](https://twitter.com/clintgibler) in [Container Security – A collection of container security resources and tools, organized by category](https://tldrsec.com/blog/container-security/).

 The focus of this series was on the operating system level.
 Nowadays containers are managed and orchestrated in a cluster environment by [Kubernetes](https://kubernetes.io/) or [Nomad](https://www.nomadproject.io/) to name at least two.
 Even the whole cloud stack is kept out of this series.
 These two areas will be addressed in another series.